eric-phan/house-of-thrones-app/README.md

 - As I progress with JS, I can go back to this webapp and add more OOP-based coding to its algorithms.
 ### :star: Try it Out

-- Page is live at: [Pokemon Sprite Viewer](https://pokemonsprites.netlify.app/)
+- Page is live at: [Houses of Thrones App](https://housesofthrones.netlify.app/)

 ### :slightly_smiling_face: Thank you!

-Please check out the rest of my [Github](https://github.com/Ultracire), the code repo for this project will be [here](https://github.com/Ultracire/PokemonSpriteApp).
+Please check out the rest of my [Github](https://github.com/eric-phan), and my Game of THrones API repo [here](https://github.com/eric-phan/gameofthones-api).